erroronline1/caro/readme.md

 Ordered products identify themself as incorporated or not or whether they are qualified for a necessary sample check.
 Both can be done from the list of ordered products, during operations and without being mixed-up.
 Delivered products get an update on the last ordered date.
 Manual orders allow a quick import to the products database.

-Orders may have to be approved; pending approvals sum up and can be batch approved by users with an order authentification pin.
+Orders may have to be approved; pending approvals sum up and can be batch approved by users with an order authentification pin, personal access token or signature, based on [configuration settings](#runtime-variables).

 Approved orders can be marked as *ordered*, *received*, *delivered* and *archived*.
 Delivered orders which are not archived will be deleted by default after a set timespan.
 Also purchase can disapprove an order for any suitable reason.
 In this case a message can be appended and all users of the assigned organizational unit will be informed about the lack of order processing.
 Ordered but not yet received items will periodically be reminded of as per [config.ini](#runtime-variables), for purchase to enquire a shipping date from the vendor.